 Welcome to a tutorial and examples of using AJAX with PHP.
-Yes, the Stone Age of the Internet is long over.
-If you are still doing “static HTML” or “submit form reload entire page” – It is time to explore the power of AJAX to spice up your website.
+The Stone Age of the Internet is long over.
+If you are still doing “static HTML” or “submit a form and reload the page” – It is time to explore the power of AJAX to spice up your website.

 AJAX stands for “Asynchronous Javascript And XML”.
 In simple terms, calling a server-side script without reloading the page.
 For example, to call a PHP script using AJAX: